mnikitha1408/nikitha-portfolio/final_project2.md

 I also made the decision to use only simple charts to ensure that my message did not get misinterpreted.

 ## Storyboard
 I used Shorthand to develop my storyboard.
 I felt that it would serve as a draft for the final presentation and that it would help me stick to my message and keep it to the point.
-Here is the link to the preview of my story on Shorthand, (https://preview.shorthand.com/dDZOoF3GzqfjAhEL)
+Here is the link to the preview of my story on Shorthand, [Shorthand Preview](https://preview.shorthand.com/dDZOoF3GzqfjAhEL)

 ## User Research and Interviews
 I used the storyboard I created on Shorthand for my user research.
 I interviewed three of my friends and my mom in order to get some feedback about what was working, what was not, what could be changed etc. I first created an interview script consisting of 11 questions.
 My main goal was to assess if my message was clear and if there was anything I could improve on to make it more effective.